 - Before camp, avoid comments that may cause anxiety.
 While these types of comments are meant with the best intentions, it can add to a stress level about being away from home.
 Even something as simple as “I hope you will be okay” can add to an anxiety level.

 - Arrange ahead of time when you and your child will call and talk.
-We ask that students do not use electronic devices during rehearsals.
-The best times to call are in the morning before 8:30 am, around the noon hour or during the supper hour.
-These are times when students are accessible.
+We ask that students do not use cell phones during rehearsals.
+The best times to call are in the morning before 8:30 am or during lunch or supper hour.

 - We have found that the worst time to talk with a student is at night after the final rehearsal and before bed check.
 This tends to be the time when he/she is tired and anxiety levels can be very high.
 The section coaches and Honors staff is experienced in dealing with students at camp and working through any anxiety a student might have or even cases of homesickness.
 Please call or email Victoria Donahue if you are concerned with your child’s camp experience.

 - If your child is prescribed medication, please plan to continue that medication during camp especially if it relates to attention or behavior.
 All medication must be listed on the health form.

 During camp/If the student is homesick:

 - Please avoid repeated calls to see how how your son/daughter is doing.
 This only makes the homesickness worse and does not allow him/her to get into the camp routine.
 Avoid the idea of picking the student up if he/she asks.
 Once the routine is in place and he/she gets to know people at camp it is amazing how homesickness goes away.

 - Sometimes no news is good news.
 When students have an opportunity to get into the routine, meet other students and get into the music it will amaze him/her how fast the camp will fly by and how much fun it is to be at camp.